Teddyjay-04/Python_calenda/README.md

 2. Clicking the "Show" button updates the calendar display for the specified month and year.
 3. Weekends are highlighted with a green background, while Romanian public holidays are highlighted with a red background and text.
 4. Non-existent dates (padding for weeks) are shown as blank cells.
+5. you can view the output with the python_calender.jpg

 ### Code Structure
 ## CalendarApp Class: